coletonbickle/Thermal-Diffusion-Numerical-Simulations/README.md

     to a two dimensional thermal diffusion across a plate while implementing various different boundary conditions

-This One Dimensional Thermal Diffusion Problem uses Pseudo-Transient solution marching while implementing an Isothermal, Heat convection, and Source Term boundary conditions
+This One Dimensional Thermal Diffusion Problem uses Pseudo-Transient solution marching while implementing an Isothermal, Heat convection, and Source Term boundary conditions.
 These implementations display a good non-linearity in temperature change as well as a temperature drop from the right side of the rod due to the heat convection boundary condition